pfirsich/theshoemaker/posts/stop-overcomplicating-parsing.md

 ## Introduction

 I have been working on a little programming language for the last couple of days and the software and theory around parsing is just eternally frustrating.
 People have built mind-boggling theory temples around this and I think nothing attracts architecture astronauts like parsing.
-I am not convinced that most of it is not necessary and it is not actually this difficult.
+I not convinced that most of it is not necessary and it is not actually this difficult.

 You read about `LL(k)` parsers, `LL(*)` parsers, `LL(1)` parsers, `LR(k)` parsers, `LALR` parsers, `SLR` parsers, `GLR` parsers, Earley parsers (all of these are real) and more.
 It makes your head spin and barf all the `LOL(k)` parsers right back onto the screen.
 I keep thinking "no one cares dude, just parse the thing".

 We haven't just lost bright minds to parsing theory, but (the real tragedy) countless of people have been discouraged to parse something by the overwhelming overcomplication of the subject.

-It's so silly to me that people that know nothing about parsing just parse stuff with recursive descent and when you go to the really complicated languages and the really large parsers (JavaScript V8, TypeScript, Rust, CPython, GCC), you end up having to use recursive descent again.
+It's so silly to me that people that know nothing about parsing just parse stuff with recursive descent parsers and when you go to the really complicated languages and the really large parsers (JavaScript V8, TypeScript, Rust, CPython, GCC), you end up having to use recursive descent again.
 It's kind of weird there is a whole science inbetween.
 Maybe the stuff in the middle is not really that useful?

 ## Recursive Descent

-For everyone who doesn't really know much about parsing: A recursive descent parser is just the thing you would write down if you didn't know anything about parsing.
+For everyone who doesn't know much about parsing: A recursive descent parser is just the thing you would write down if you didn't know anything about parsing.

 Consider this simple grammar ([EBNF](https://de.wikipedia.org/wiki/Erweiterte_Backus-Naur-Form)-like):